-The program is based at the prestigious Fudan University, one of the oldest, most prestigious, and most selective universities in China.
-Fudan is also one of the most international universities in China.
-Today, as one of China’s top-ranked universities, Fudan University has a modern campus and a dynamic student body, offering events that range from performances, guest lecturers, and dozens of student-run clubs and activities.
-Additionally, located just to the north of downtown Shanghai, the university’s location provides the perfect opportunity to explore the city.
-For an extensive collection of pictures of the Fudan University campus, libraries, and gardens, go to www.fudan.edu.cn/englishnew/about/scenery.html
+The program is based at the prestigious Fudan University, one of the oldest, most prestigious universities in China.
+It is one of China’s top-ranked universities and one of the most international universities in China.
+Fudan University has a modern campus and a dynamic student body, offering events that range from performances, guest lecturers, and dozens of student-run clubs and activities.
+Located just to the north of downtown Shanghai, the university’s location provides the perfect opportunity to explore the city.

 All students take the program core course, “Contemporary Shanghai: The Chinese Metropolis in Comparative Perspective,” and Chinese language at the appropriate level (beginning, intermediate, or advanced).
-In addition, students have the option of enrolling in an internship for academic credit and/or doing an introduction to social research course that includes a research project/independent study.
+In addition, students have the option of enrolling in an internship course for academic credit.

-Students are housed in shared, fully-furnished, modern apartments in the Tohee International Student Village, www.tohee.com, which is located adjacent to the Fudan University campus.
+Students are housed in shared, fully furnished, modern apartments in the Tohee International Student Village located adjacent to the Fudan University campus.